Volunteer With Tamba

 1. Twinline listeners

 For more information on the role, please take a look at our practical facts for twinline listeners.
 Please also get in touch with the Twinline co-ordinator who will be more than happy to provide further details on what's involved.
-Here's what one of our volunteer's had to say about her role as a twinline listener '
+Here's what one of our volunteers had to say about her role as a twinline listener '

 ‘ I enjoy talking and listening and gain a great sense of satisfaction knowing that I have helped someone.
 Very often the caller starts out in tears and by the end is laughing, there is no better feeling.
 Of course there are calls that can’t be made better with a laugh, but it’s good to know that we offer this service with likeminded, sympathetic, empathetic understanding people like myself who can hopefully make a difference to someone’s day.’

 We are looking for a volunteer who can attend around 5 meetings a year (usually on a Saturday from 10am-1pm in central London) and communicate between meetings via email.
 Trustees set and monitor the strategic direction of the charity and how we use our resources.
+Ideally applicants will be employed in a senior role and have experience of advising a board, or alternatively would not be phased providing advice at board level.

 If you are interested in this position please contact the Tamba CEO - firstname.lastname@example.org